Paratrooper: Overview

 In World War II, paratroopers most often used parachutes of a circular design.
 These parachutes could be steered to a small degree by pulling on the risers (four straps connecting the paratrooper's harness to the connectors) and suspension lines which attach to the parachute canopy itself.
 German paratroopers, whose harnesses had only a single riser attached at the back, could not manipulate their parachutes in such a manner.
 Today, paratroopers still use round parachutes, or round parachutes modified so as to be more fully controlled with toggles.
 The parachutes are usually deployed by a static line.
 Mobility of the parachutes is often deliberately limited to prevent scattering of the troops when a large number parachute together.

 Some military exhibition units and special forces units use "ram-air" parachutes, which offer a high degree of maneuverability and are deployed manually (without a static line) from the desired altitude.
 Some use high-altitude military parachuting, also deploying manually.

-Paratrooper forces around the world
+Historical examples

-Many countries have one or several paratrooper units, usually associated to the national Army or Air Force, but in some cases to the Navy.
+Many countries have one or several paratrooper units, usually associated with the national Army or Air Force, but in some cases the Navy.